 - what your demands are.

+Your demands can be monetary compensation where an actual breach has occurred.
+Alternatively, if the party has only threatened to breach confidentiality, you can ask them to refrain from disclosing information.
 You should also notify the party of your next steps if you cannot resolve the matter with them.
-If you are unsuccessful in resolving the matter outside of court, it is open to you to commence court proceedings.
+If you are unsuccessful in resolving the matter outside of court, it is at your discretion to commence court proceedings.
 However, you should receive legal advice before deciding to do so.

-The Equitable Duty of Confidence
+Equitable Duty of Confidence

 - the information has a “quality of confidence”;